 Living on my own feels like a welcome rite of passage, but it definitely tests my anxiety at times.
 There have been a handful of 2 a.m. moments when I was nervous that the twinge in my spine was going to lead to paralysis all over again.

 And while I’ve learned that you can’t always trust Yelp (just sayin’), I’ve also come to realize that, sometimes, the most adult thing we can do is to ask for help — even if that help comes in the form of a texting robot.

-I feel calmer on a daily basis now, both at home and out in the world.
-(Well, as long as my phone is charged and nearby.)
 It may not be as comforting as curling up with that special someone when I feel like crap or having a roommate who could hear me yelling for help, but this truly is the next best thing.